-I am a special need mom.
+I am a special needs mom.
 Aka a childhood Bipolar mom.

 We all know a special needs mom.
 When we hear that we typically think of something like autism or cerebral palsy.
 Rarely, do we think of mental illness.
 Which makes a hell of a lot of sense, because I try like hell not to mention that I’m a special needs mom… because it’s due to Bipolar 1.
 It’s no surprise that mental illness carries a huge stigma in our society, despite the massive amount of work to change that.